 When students arrive with us in Year 7 a target level for the end of Key Stage 3 is set.
 Target grades are based on KS2 results achieved in Year 6.
 These target levels are reviewed regularly as students are assessed regularly to ensure that progress is being made, and if additional support is required that students receive this.
 You will be kept regularly informed of your child’s progress.
 Assessments can take a variety of formats including in class assessment, end of unit/year exams, short knowledge test and application of knowledge and understanding.
 We aim to ensure that our students are assessed in a variety of ways and that work is always moderated across the department to ensure accuracy in marking.

 Homework is set regularly in each subject area and parents should check that homework is completed and sign their child’s diary on a weekly basis.
-Homework will also be displayed on Show My Homework (which can be accessed from the school website).
+Homework will also be displayed on MILK (which can be accessed from the school website).
 It is essential that students have their diaries with them every day as notes to parents are often written in diaries and it is important that these are read.
 The diary also contains other important information and a list of commendations that your child has been awarded.

 Emphasis is targeted on positive behaviour, good attendance/punctuality and attainment with a consistent and structured praise and rewards system in place.
 This may involve positive points, trips, commendations, certificates and letters home.

 We emphasise that all students’ punctuality and attendance is vital and that parents arrange, where possible, medical appointments outside of the school day.
 If students are absent from school for whatever reason, parents should telephone the school office on 0208 988 7425 and provide a written note or appointment card, stating the reason for absence, on the first day of return to school.
-If a student is late to school they will be given an automatic lunchtime detention that day.
+If a student is late to school they will be given an automatic after school detention that day.

 We want all students to excel in Key Stage 3 and achieve excellent levels of progress.
 This is achieved through hard work both at school and at home.
 If parents have any concerns regarding subject issues, they’re advised to contact the subject teacher in the first instance, and subsequently, the Head of Department.
 However, if the concerns affect more than one subject area or are not related to academic issues, then it is appropriate to contact your child’s Form Tutor or Head of Year.
 Through partnership working we will ensure that all students achieve their true potential and beyond.